-- Warning and reminder: This may take place in or out of the classroom. - Reflection time: This allows children to cool off and the situation to diffuse before it becomes a larger issue.
-A reflection time may take place in the office or outside of a classroom. - A respectful, related consequence: This step allows the flexibility for a child or adult created consequence.
-For instance, if a child wrote on a table, the consequence may be to clean the tables. - A disciplinary referral to the office: This consequence reflects the seriousness of the situation.
+- Warning and reminder: This may take place in or out of the classroom. - Reflection time: This allows children to cool off and the situation to diffuse bGuideore it becomes a larger issue.
+A rGuidelection time may take place in the office or outside of a classroom. - A respectful, related consequence: This step allows the flexibility for a child or adult to create consequence.
+For instance, if a child wrote on a table, the consequence may be to clean the tables. - Meet with the Administrator: This consequence reflects the seriousness of the situation.
 At this time, the learner will meet with an administrator, describe what happened, what she or he could have done differently, and what could be changed at the school that could prevent this from happening again.

-- Suspension/parental supervision: The child would not be allowed to attend school.
+- Suspension/parental supervision : The child would not be allowed to attend school.
 This would include extra-curricular activities during the suspended time period. - Emergency Removal: See Emergency Removal section on the next page.